Perry-Olsson/to-be-determined/README.md

 ## Project Status -- ON HOLD

 This was originally an impromtu collaboration with a friend whose education was put on hold via the pandemic in the attempt to build a social/event planning application.
 I built the account creation and authentication and ended up with an application you could register and log into just to find a blank page.
-I wanted at least something to show for, so I spent a few days building my first todo app.
+I wanted at least something to show for, so I spent a few days building a todo app.

 In the future I plan on scrapping the todo portion and creating a subscription management application in its place.
-As I've been known to continue paying for subscriptions I don't use any longer.

 ## Feature Overview